GaetanoMondelli/vscode-solitude-debug/readme.md

 **Windows and Linux are supported!**

-**This extension use the Solidity Framework please visit https://solitude-ethereum.xyz to know more.**

-**Updated version of this guide: https://solitude-ethereum.xyz/**
+**This extension use the Solidity Framework please visit https://solitude-ethereum.xyz for an update and complete version of this guide**

 ![Alt Text](https://raw.githubusercontent.com/GaetanoMondelli/vscode-solitude-debug/master/images/demo.gif)